 If you are a person living with disability or caring for someone with disability in Queensland, you may have noticed some changes in the way that disability services are delivered.

-These changes have not begun everywhere in Queensland.
-In the future, all disability services will be delivered by the National Disability Insurance Service (NDIS).
-The NDIS is currently being rolled out across Queensland.
-In some areas of Queensland, the NDIS is available, but in some other areas, it has yet to begin.
-You can find out more about how the NDIS works by reading An introduction to disability services and the NDIS.
+All disability services are delivered by the National Disability Insurance Service (NDIS), which is now fully operational in Queensland.
+You can find out more about how the NDIS works by reading our Introduction to disability services and the NDIS.

 NDIS is a Commonwealth Government system to support Australians under 65 who have permanent and significant disability.
 The NDIS is run by the National Disability Insurance Agency (NDIA).
-Services for people over the age of 65 are delivered through My Aged Care.
+Services for people aged 65 years and over are delivered through My Aged Care.

 Sources of help for the NDIS

 - NDIS news and events

 - Queensland Government — National Disability Insurance Scheme

 - My Aged Care